Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Spring Branch Academic Institute students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 4: ENGLISH LANGUAGE ACQUISITION PROGRESS: By June 2025, the rate of Emergent Bilingual/English Learners increasing at least one composite score level on TELPAS will meet or exceed the expected growth target for English Language Proficiency Status.
+Performance Objective 5: ENGLISH LANGUAGE ACQUISITION PROGRESS: By June 2026, the rate of Emergent Bilingual students increasing at least one composite score level on TELPAS will meet or exceed the expected growth target for English Language Proficiency Status.

-2023-24: TELPAS Progress Rate 100%
+2024-25: TELPAS Progress Rate * 2023-24: TELPAS Progress Rate 100%

 2022-23: TELPAS Progress Rate 100% (Baseline Year)

-Evaluation Data Sources: 2023 Federal Identification of Schools and 2024 Texas Education Agency Data Tables
+Evaluation Data Sources: 2023 Federal Identification of Schools, 2024 Texas Education Agency Data Tables, and 2025 State Accountability Report Domain 3

-Strategy 1: SBAI will identify our Emergent Bilingual learners early and give them targeted interventions
+Strategy 1: SBAI will identify our Emergent Bilingual learners early and give them targeted interventions throughout the year

-Staff Responsible for Monitoring: Administration, Teachers
+Staff Responsible for Monitoring: Teachers, Administrators

-Performance Objective 5 - COLLEGE AND CAREER READINESS BENCHMARK
+Performance Objective 6 - COLLEGE AND CAREER READINESS BENCHMARK

 Goals